Johnathan Andrews Full Biography

 During 2015 Johnathan develops the Theory of APIS (Theory of Applied Photographic Inspiration) which is based on a simple hybrid mathematical calculation which can be applied withing the creative realms of photography.

 He founded Johnathan Andrews International (JAi) - an online broadcasting platform - during 2016 and is developing JAi into an online TV Channel.
-As part of the programme line-up Johnathan hosts a regular show entitled Gusto Project, on the show he interviews "the artists of our time."
+As part of the pilot programme line-up Johnathan hosted a regular show entitled Gusto Project, on the show he interviewed "the artists of our time."

 As a frequent guest on radio talk shows Johnathan shares his passion for photography and is often a speaker at events on the topic.

 Johnathan is immersed in the continuous process of evolving his photography and creative imagery, and challenges himself with the constant quest of “capturing the essence” and “telling the deepest story.”
 More information on what Johnathan is involved with can be found on the blog on www.johnathan-andrews.com and to follow the hashtag #TheJourneyToCapture on social media.

 He is a multi-talented individual and boasts an impressive track record of achievements.